hringbauer/hapROH/docs/intro.rst

 Contact
 **********

-If you have bug reports, suggestions or any general comments, please contact us.
-Please do not hesitate to reach out, we are happy to hear from you!
+If you have bug reports, suggestions or any general comments please do not hesitate to reach out.
+We are happy to hear from you!
 Bug reports and user suggestions will help us to improve this software.

 - harald_ringbauer AT eva mpg de
 - yilei_huang AT eva mpg de